n8n automation guide - what developers should know before committing

 The bottom line

-For technical teams doing serious automation, n8n is the obvious choice over Zapier and Make.com.
+For technical teams doing complex automation, n8n is one option worth evaluating against Zapier and Make.com.

-The learning curve is real.
+The learning curve is steep.
 This is developer tooling, not a no-code platform for business users.
-But if you have developers on your team, the capabilities and economics are not close.
+If you do not have dedicated developers, the maintenance burden may outweigh the pricing benefits.

-For workflow automation that works without coding, see how Tallyfy handles process automation for business teams.
-You can also explore n8n integration options for connecting with Tallyfy.
-Different use case, different tool.
+For workflow automation that works without coding, see how Tallyfy handles process automation for business teams - including built-in approval workflows, tracking, and compliance features that would require significant custom development in n8n.
+You can also explore n8n integration options for connecting with Tallyfy if you need both approaches.

 About the Author